 Every month, Saiful sends money to his family in Bangladesh through Merchantrade, a remittance company.
 When he was involved in a serious accident he was protected by Merchantrade Insure, a scheme designed by AXA Malaysia, and received a disability allowance which allowed him to undergo treatment and fully recover.

-Emerging customers are in a precarious intermediary position.
-Their income is often too high for them to be eligible for the limited social security nets which exist for the poor in their countries, but have not quite reached the levels which would give them access to traditional private insurance.
-Many are in the informal economy, and as auto-entrepreneurs, owners of a micro, small and middle enterprises (MSMEs), they are not covered by employee benefits.
-Without protection, their transition towards the middle class therefore becomes a game of snakes and ladders, where they are always at the mercy of an illness, the theft of their bike, or a fire at their shop.
+Emerging customers are in a precarious middle position.
+Their incomes are often too high to qualify for the limited social protections that exist for the poorest in their countries, but they have not yet reached the level that would give them access to traditional private insurance.
+Many are part of the informal economy and, as self-employed workers or owners of a micro, small or medium-sized enterprise (MSME), they do not enjoy employee benefits.
+Without formal protections, their transition to the middle class is akin to a game of chance, and they are always at the mercy of illness, the theft of a bicycle or the burning of a place of business.